bosagora/docs-bosagora-io/new-to-bosagora/07-bosagora-full-nodes.md

 Confirmation rewards are given to a node operator when a block is confirmed.
 Transaction fees are applied to all transactions and consist of a **fixed** transaction fee (i.e., it’s the same amount for all transactions) and a **data** fee which is proportional to the size of the transaction data (i.e., larger data transactions cost more).

-To run a node and receive an incentive as an validator, one must freeze some BOA tokens.
+To run a full node and receive an incentive as an validator, one must freeze some BOA tokens.
 The frozen tokens funtion as a security deposit against an attempt to forge the blockchain.
 In other words, if a node tries to forge the blockchain, some of the frozen tokens will be confiscated and sent to the Commons Budget account.

 Anyone who fulfills the following conditions can become a member of The Congress Network: